-SELECT [DISTINCT] target-list FROM relation-list WHERE qualification
+SELECT [DISTINCT] target-list relation-list

+WHERE qualification

-- target-list A list of attributes of relations in relation-list - relation-list A list of relation names (possibly with a range-variable after each name). - qualification Comparisons (Attr op const or Attr1 op Attr2, where op is one of <, >, =, <=, >=, <>) combined using AND, OR and NOT. - DISTINCT is an optional keyword indicating that the answer should not contain duplicates.
-By default duplicates are not eliminated!
+- \ target-list A list of attributes of relations in relation-list - \ relation-list A list of relation names (possibly with a range-variable after each name). - \ qualification Comparisons (Attr op const or Attr1 op Attr2, where op is one of $\langle, \rangle, =, \leq, \geq, \neq$ ) combined using AND, OR and NOT. - DISTINCT is an optional keyword indicating that the answer should not contain duplicates.
+Default is that duplicates are not eliminated!